cheyao/saga-sms/README.md

 ## Installation

-You need recent versions of oss cad suit.
+You need recent versions of oss cad suite.

 To build do: